What is PIM? Product Information Management Defined

-Companies operate locally, regionally and globally.
+Companies operate locally, regionally, and globally.
 As a result, they need product language and descriptors tailored to specific locations.
-PIM systems house multilingual copy, regional currency systems and anything else that can help to ensure a consistent, seamless customer experience.
+PIM systems house multilingual copy, regional currency systems, and anything else that can help ensure a consistent, seamless customer experience.

-Products are often purchased together and they may even be complementary.
-PIM software catalogues variations, relationships and categories that make up a company's product structure.
+Products are often purchased together, and they may even be complementary.
+PIM software catalogs variations, relationships, and categories that make up a company's product structure.

 - Design information